Our PRODUCTION TOOLS

 Production Equipment: Cameras

 The production side of the equation is mostly about shooting.
-CLAi and myself are well known for their work with the 6k RED Dragon camera, and Epic and R1 before that, but this year we decided to switch these out, given the crazy economics of the rate of new models being introduced, and instead rent in RED Weapon cameras for 6k and 8k work, along with Arri Alexas for high end 4k work.
+CLAi and myself are well known for their work with the 6k RED Dragon and Weapon cameras, and Epic and R1 before that, but last year we decided to switch these out, given the interesting route RED were taking with their models, and instead rent in RED Weapon cameras for 6k and 8k work, along with Arri Alexas for high end 4k work.

 Our original buy-in to the RED Digital Film system was totally based on what it brought to the table through the use of RAW recording, wide latitude and large sensor size.
-This technology is still at the core of our shooting, but we are now also using Sony and Convergent Design technologies to record in RAW.
+This technology is still at the core of our shooting, but we are now primarily using the Arri Alexa Pluses and Convergent Design technologies to record in RAW, along with the RAW recording back option for our Sony PXW-F5 / AXS-R5 to match.

 For 1080P documentary type shooting, stabilizers and drones we have bought Sony A7Sii bodies and Leica glass for their unique look – the Leica lenses can also be used with the F5 and Arris, and with any REDs we bring in.

-Of course, everyone has to have motion equipment for those “different shots” as well – so we stay 4k with have around 6 GoPro systems, a DJI Phantom 3 drone, a DJI Ronin system for fluid camera movement, and a DJI Osmo+ for run and gun situations and interesting motion shots (we love to stick this out of the sunroof of an SUV, with an operator sitting on the roof, and just go fast!), along with a programmable slider for repeatable cameras moves.
+Of course, everyone has to have motion equipment for those “different shots” as well – so we stay 4k with have around 6 GoPro systems, a DJI Inspire Pro drone, a DJI Ronin system for fluid camera movement, and a DJI Osmo+ for run and gun situations and interesting motion shots (we love to stick this out of the sunroof of an SUV, with an operator sitting on the roof, and just go fast!), along with a programmable slider for repeatable cameras moves.

 Production Equipment: Lenses & Lights